Valink-Solutions/AgeGate/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```

-Everything inside `src/lib` is part of your library, everything inside `src/routes` can be used as a showcase or preview app.

 ## Building